s4saurabh/dbt_spark_emr/README.md

 # dbt_spark_emr
 DBT Spark with EMR

 In this lab we will install DBT on an EC2 instance and use it to submit jobs to EMR cluster.
+DBT will communicate with Spark SQL Thrift Server which will be used to submit the jobs from DBT to EMR cluster.

 **Architecture**